Home » Type » Soups + Stews » Cuban Black Bean Soup

 • Prepare the black beans.
 If using dried beans, pre-cook them or cook in the instant pot.
 Canned beans can simply be drained and rinsed before using.
 Set aside until ready to use.

-• Squeeze orange.
+• Squeeze the orange.
 Squeeze the orange juice and set the juice aside.
 Keep the orange halves for the soup.

 • Add ingredients to the pot.
-Add in the beans, carrots, celery, onion, garlic, red bell pepper, cumin, smoked paprika, salt & pepper, orange halves, and water, bring to a boil.
+Add the beans, carrots, celery, onion, garlic, red bell pepper, cumin, smoked paprika, salt & pepper, orange halves, and water, bring to a boil.
 Reduce heat, cover, and cook for at least 40 minutes, stirring occasionally.

 And now your black bean soup is ready to enjoy!